enocol/vet_clinic_database/README.md

 > Write a message to encourage readers to support your project

-If you like this project send me your commengs on eno.col@gmail.com
+If you like this project send me your comments on eno.col@gmail.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>